vcl/vcl/modules/process-nav/README.md

 [normal example](/demo/example-normal.html)

 For narrow viewports, a sensible option is to show only the current item along with directional navigation controls.
-For this, the `vclToolbar` is used.
+For this, the `toolbar` is used.

 [narrow example](/demo/example-narrow.html)

 ## Classes

-- `vclProcessNav`
+- `process-nav`

 ## Modifiers

-- `vclProcessNavArrows`: Items appear as arrows.
+- `process-nav-arrows`: Items appear as arrows.

 ## Variables